Counseling SDC is owned and operated by two working moms.

-No matter your relationship status, having children is a challenge.
-If there are 2 or more people involved in raising the child and making decisions, that is the parenting relationship.
+No matter the relationship status between parents, having children is a challenge.
+If you are parenting your child with another guardian or caregiver; the relationship between you both is extremely important .
 You do not have to be romantically involved to be an active part of a parenting relationship.
 From communicating with a parenting partner(s), to being consistent with rules, there are endless pitfalls into argument and discontent.
-Child-rearing is one of those, albeit cute and sometimes chosen, Importunate Factors which have huge impacts on your interpersonal communication and relationships.
+Child-rearing, albeit rewarding and sometimes chosen, has huge impacts on your interpersonal communication and relationships.

 Your parenting relationship must, first and foremost, be strong.

-At Counseling SDC we do not provide advice in our sessions, we focus on counseling the parenting relationship and increasing the health of the primary parenting relationship(s).
+At Counseling SDC, we do not provide advice in our sessions.
+We focus on counseling the parenting relationship and increasing the health of the primary parenting relationship(s).
 In turn, the work we do with you and your partner(s) gets dispersed back into the family unit through organized, calm and united parenting.
-You and your parenting partner do not have to agree with each other’s every child rearing opinion.
-But you must agree to present your child with a consistent message and approach.
+You and your parenting partner do not have to agree with each other's every child rearing opinion.
+You do need to have a working relationship and present your child with a consistent message and approach.

 - Reinforcing rules and setting boundaries for a child